 We want to make sure you and your baby are well during the coronavirus pandemic and we are committed to providing safe and personal maternity care.
 It is important that you have the right information to help you to make informed decisions about your maternity care.
 For more information, please visit the Royal College of Obstetricians and Gynaecologists (RCOG) and the NHS website:

-We are also publishing frequently asked questions that are specific to Devon on a weekly basis.
+We are also publishing frequently asked questions that are specific to Devon on a regular basis.
 Please see below.